 Pay attention to the situations in your child’s life that can create stress, and look for symptoms that might seem completely unrelated.
 Headaches and stomach aches often have an underlying connection to stress.
 When there’s a pattern, like stomach aches on Sunday nights or on the night before a particular class or special event, that might be a sign of anxiety.

 It is also important to know that some other behavior, which seems totally unrelated, may be connected to anxiety.
 Baumstein explains, “Defiance—not doing what a child should do, like homework or practicing piano—can be misunderstood as a child just being difficult.
 Your child may be anxious about the outcome, so she doesn’t start a project.
 Sometimes, what looks like procrastination or bad behavior on the surface may actually be anxiety.”

 The good news about anxiety is that it’s treatable and often curable.
 Here are some things you can do to help.

 - Be proactive.
 Teach your child early on how to manage stress.
 Harlow-Parker says, “Incorporate daily coping strategies into your child’s everyday life, the same way you do with brushing your teeth.”
 This includes getting enough sleep, being active and using techniques that can create a better sense of calm and control.

 - Try gradual exposure.
 For example, Baumstein suggests, “If a child is scared of dogs, you wouldn’t put him in front of 3 dogs and expect him to handle it.
-You might show her a picture of a dog, and then a video of a dog.
+You might show him a picture of a dog, and then a video of a dog.
 And then maybe go to a dog park and walk around the fence.
 This way, you’re gradually showing him he can get closer to the cause of his fear, and that it’s OK.
-Then, when she’s ready, you’d lead up to her actually petting a friendly dog.”
+Then, when he’s ready, you’d lead up to him actually petting a friendly dog.”